joaop21/BlockDataMarket/bin/deploy-chaincode/README.md

-# Deploy Chaincode into the Network
+# Deploy and Start Chaincode into the Network

 There are some assumptions that we made when running this script:
   - The fabric-samples folder exists and is in BlockDataMarket/fabric-samples/ ;